RomainTrm/SyncBackup/README.md

 It's a CLI tool influenced by my daily Git CLI usage.
 It provides a set of rules to handle delta between repositories, you may want to save different subsets of your data depending on your backup support (Cloud, hard-drive).

-**WARNING** : the current state of the software is not production ready, do not attempt to synchronize your backups, you may lose data.

 ## Technical requirements

-- .Net runtime 8.0 or greater is installed
+- [.Net 8.0 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) or greater is installed
-- VS Code is installed on your computer and open if you type ``code`` on a terminal
+- [VS Code](https://code.visualstudio.com/Download) is installed on your computer and open if you type ``code`` on a terminal

 ## Installation